Breaking Down Henry’s All-Weather Lever Action Rifles

 On both rifles, the levers have a small protrusion to prevent them from butting up against the tang and getting all scratched up.
 The loading tube is made of brass and allows for a very smooth in and out when reloading.
 The .45-70 holds four rounds and the .30-30 holds five.
 Once you load all the ammo in, all you have to do is push the brass rod back in and twist it until you can click it right into the small grove.
 The barrel band is also dovetailed into the barrel.

-Henry rifles are not an inexpensive rifle.
-However, because of the quality and of course being made right here in the USA, they do carry a lifetime guarantee.
+Henry rifles are not inexpensive rifles.
+However, because of the quality and of course, being made right here in the USA, they do carry a lifetime guarantee.
 If anything goes wrong with the rifle, Henry will take care of it.
 The Henry All-Weather rifles are a great choice when looking for that perfect lever action to take into the elements for a great hunting trip.

 “Be strong, Be of good Courage, God Bless America, long live the Republic” – Sootch00